Imperial Sugar: Acquisition by Louis Dreyfus Group

 On 1 May 2012, Louis Dreyfus Commodities LLC announced that one of its subsidiaries would acquire all outstanding Imperial Sugar stock for $6.35 per share and assume $125 million in Imperial Sugar debt.
 The price per share represented a 57% premium over Imperial Sugar's closing price on 30 April.
 A spokesman for Dreyfus group said the acquisition was part of the company's efforts to expand into refining and distribution of sugar.

-Antitrust Lawsuit
+Acquisition by U.S. Sugar

-In November 2021, US Sugar and Imperial Sugar were sued by the US Department of Justice for a proposed merger of the two companies.
-The Justice department claimed in a statement that the deal was anticompetitive and would “leave an overwhelming majority of refined sugar sales across the Southeast in the hands of only two producers”.
+In November 2021, US Sugar and Imperial Sugar announced their intentions to merge the two companies.
+They were sued by the US Department of Justice who claimed in a statement that the deal was anticompetitive and would “leave an overwhelming majority of refined sugar sales across the Southeast in the hands of only two producers”.
 Imperial Sugar and US Sugar stated that they disagreed with the antitrust lawsuit and that they fully intended to litigate.

+US Sugar completed the $315 million purchase of Imperial in November 2022.

+On July 13, 2023, the 3rd U.S. Circuit Court of Appeals in Philadelphia rejected the U.S. government's claim that the merger violated antitrust and refused to undo the merger.